SolaceProducts/terraform-solacebroker-queue-endpoint/examples/non-exclusive-queue/README.md

 If you don't already have access to a broker, refer to the [Developers page](https://www.solace.dev/) to get started.

-### PubSub+ Broker Manager

-You can verify configuration changes using the [PubSub+ Broker Manager Web UI](https://docs.solace.com/Admin/Broker-Manager/PubSub-Manager-Overview.htm)

 ### Adjust Provider Configuration

 Adjust the [provider parameters](https://registry.terraform.io/providers/SolaceProducts/solacebroker/latest/docs#schema) in `main.tf` according to your broker.
 The example configuration shows settings for a local broker running in Docker.

 ### Create the resource

+Hint: You can verify configuration changes on the broker, before and after, using the [PubSub+ Broker Manager Web UI](https://docs.solace.com/Admin/Broker-Manager/PubSub-Manager-Overview.htm)

 Execute from this folder: